-This analysis will use a slightly different method than was documented by EPA in the regional haze modeling for 2028.
-For example, in this study we are looking at the SMAT-CE generated visibility/extinction deltas.
-The EPA approach, however, was designed for a different purpose than just to estimate emissions sector contributions to 2028 particulate matter concentrations and visibility.
-Their configuration of the SMAT simulations and post-processed calculations allowed EPA to better understand the sources of future visibility impairment (including domestic anthropogenic, domestic natural, international anthropogenic, and natural sources).
-Since these latter issues are not being investigated by SESARM in this study, our presented approach is conceptually simpler and more straightforward to implement and to document.
-SESARM is only looking for sector contributions to visibility impairment based on a set of to-be-defined sulfate and nitrate tags and not looking to establish species-based contribution metrics.
+This analysis will use a comparable method that was documented by EPA in the regional haze modeling for 2028.
+Slight differences do occur as in this study we are looking at the SMAT-CE generated visibility/extinction deltas whereas EPA's approach was designed for a different purpose than just to estimate emissions sector contributions to 2028 particulate matter concentrations and visibility.
+As a reminder, SESARM is only looking for individual facility or sector contributions to visibility impairment based on defined sulfate and nitrate tags and not looking to establish a full list of species-based contribution metrics.